 Such substitutes for crude oil might also exact a high environmental price.
 Tar sands typically emerge from strip mines.
 Extracting oil from these sands and shales creates air pollution.
 The Orinoco sludge contains heavy metals and sulfur that must be removed.
 So governments may restrict these industries from growing as fast as they could.
 In view of these potential obstacles, our skeptical estimate is that only 700 Gbo will be produced from unconventional reserves over the next 60 years.

-GROWTH IN OIL RESERVES since 1980 is an illusion caused by belated corrections to oil-field estimates.
+caused by belated corrections to oil-field estimates.
 Backdating the revisions to the year in which the fields were discovered reveals that reserves have been failing because of a steady decline in newfound oil (blue).